 - Quality issues reported by users

-Here is another spray paint spray that has primer mixed already by Rust-Oleum.
-The Rust-Oleum 249122-6 spray paint comes in a 6 pack, so you get your value for money.
+The unique thing about this brand is that it has primer mixed already by Rust-Oleum.
+The Rust-Oleum 249122-6 spray paint comes in a six pack, so you get your value for money.
 You’ll get the color black, and the finish type is gloss.
-Not only can you use it on metal, but you can also use it on plastic, vinyl, drywall, wood, masonry and more.
-It’s an oil-based formula and it can be used indoors.
-When you’re finished painting, it quickly dries in 20 minutes, and it does cover up to 12 feet per can.

 - Gloss finish